canonical/operator-workflows/terraform-compliance/README.md

 Pass `--check <slug>` to run only one check category (see `--list-checks` for the available slugs: `required-files`, `terraform-configuration`, `variable-ordering`, `output-ordering`, `module-interface`, `module-sources`).
-The reusable workflow runs each category as its own step, so a failure in one check is immediately visible without hiding the results of the others.
+The reusable workflow runs each category as its own step against every configured module directory in one job, so a failure in one check category is immediately visible in the Actions UI without hiding the results of the others, and without paying the cost of a separate runner per module (checkout, Python setup, and dependency install) for what is otherwise a sub-second parse-and-check per module.

-The reusable workflow also runs one job per entry in `terraform-directories` (a GitHub Actions matrix), so each module's compliance status and check steps appear independently in the workflow run instead of being combined into a single job that checks every module.

 ## Checks performed